beecave-homelab/vid2audio/README.md

 - `-d, --directory <directory>`: Process all supported video files in the specified directory.
 - `-r, --recursive`: Recursively search for video files in the directory and its subdirectories.
 - `-c, --copy`: Extract the audio stream without re-encoding and save it with the appropriate file extension.
+- `-s, --skip-existing`: Skip confirmation and do not overwrite existing files.
 - `-h, --help`: Display the help message.

 ### Examples